Table of Contents

 • Deploy industry-standard encryption protocol and best practices.

-• Transmit sensitive data, sessions token, etc. to the web service or backend API
+• Transmit sensitive data, sessions token, etc. to the web service or the backend API

 • Refrain from sending session user ID with SSL session token

-• Encrypt data before giving out them to the SSL channel (if possible)
+• Encrypt data before giving out to the SSL channel (if possible)

 • Apply SSL/TLS to transport channels that the mobile app will use to transmit sensitive information, session tokens, or other sensitive data to a backend API or web service